 Did you know the first place a burglar will go is the master bedroom?
 This might surprise you, but the master bedroom is generally where the most valuables are because that’s where the adults reside.
 In the master bedroom, it’s not likely that you hide your valuables, which is why a potential intruder goes in there first before doing anything else.
 When a burglar gets into your home, they’ll go through the dressers, nightstands, and look under the mattresses as well as the closets.
 The items that are in the master bedroom are usually jewelry, cash, electronics, weapons, and other personal and valuable items.
 A burglar will go through your personal possessions looking for the valuables because that’s what they want the most.

 Generally, a burglar will break into a home that’s near where they live.
-This means that the burglar might live within a two minute radius of your home.
+This means that the burglar might live within a two-minute radius of your home.
 While that may be a scary and uncomfortable thought, it can actually be beneficial because you’ll have a higher chance of catching the culprit.
 On the other hand, because the potential intruder does live so close it can be easy to learn the family’s schedule and decide to break in when he or she knows no one is home.
-In addition, they may case your house to see if you’re living for the holiday season or if there’s a build up of packages during the day to know whether you’re home or not.
+In addition, they may cause your house to see if you’re living for the holiday season or if there’s a build-up of packages during the day to know whether you’re home or not.
 The best way to avoid this is to always ask a trusted friend, relative, or neighbor to get your mail, newspapers, and packages.

-A burglar will go to the home that looks the easiest to rob.
-This means a home that doesn’t have any signs of a security system, a dog, a family that doesn’t have a normal schedule, or a home that is constantly locked.
+A burglar will go to a home that looks the easiest to rob.
+This means a home that doesn’t have any signs of a security system, a dog, a family that doesn’t have a normal schedule or a home that is constantly locked.
 By having a home that’s harder to break into, a burglar might decide to pass over your home for a simpler break-in.
 If you don’t have the money for a security system, then a simple sign or a sticker will demonstrate a warning to people who may potentially rob you.

 At Roselle & Breitigam, P.C., we strive to keep the rights of our clients protected.
 We don’t want someone to be falsely accused of a crime he or she didn’t commit.
 By providing a solid and aggressive argument, we’re able to create a strategy that offers the best outcome for your situation.
 If you are in need of a defense attorney, then contact us today.